 In the end Jan and Eric have finally gotten together; along with Will and E.J. working through their pride and prejudices.
 Just like P&P, we have a very happy ending.

 It’s a great film and you should watch it.
 You definitely should check out the calendar.
 Mr. May is my favorite, I’d keep him up all year long.
-I mean I would rather end up with him as he is super HOT!

 If you’re wondering Mr. December, as I said earlier, is Will and Mr. July is the very uncute Mike (I don’t see how anyone would find him attractive).